 12 coherent credits related to the topic of organizational leadership jointly planned as a concentration of study by the student and the academic advisor.
+A maximum of nine of these credits may be transferred from another institution.

 Doctoral Programs Doctor of Education (EdD) in Administrative Leadership